lwilletts/mpvc/README.md

 # mpvc

-An mpc-like control interface for mpv.

-mpvc also has a *nearly* complete compatibility layer for mpc commands in addition to GNU-style arguments.
+An mpc-like control interface for mpv with a *nearly* complete compatibility layer for mpc commands in addition to GNU-style arguments.

 [Check the mpc manpage for details.](http://linux.die.net/man/1/mpc)